Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/4_pick_and_place.md

 # Niryo One Information

 The best source of information for the Niryo One is the [User Manual](https://niryo.com/docs/niryo-one/user-manual/complete-user-manual/).
-It contains a lot of general information about the Niryo One like how to connect to the Niryo One, including passwords, how to connect the Niryo One to a network, and how to use the Niryo One Studio desktop application.
+It contains a lot of general information about the Niryo One, such as how to connect it to a network, how to log in to it, and how to use the Niryo One Studio desktop application.

 > NOTE: The Niryo One will need to be connected to the same network as the machine running the Unity Editor.